julianh2o/reflowster.com/reflowsterresources/manual.markdown

 Controlling Reflowster via USB
 ==========================================
 Reflowster has a powerful serial interface that allows you to send commands and read status.
-This serial interface runs at 9600 baud and can be connected to via USB and a simple serial interface.
+This serial interface runs at 9600 baud and can be connected to via the USB port on the right side of Reflowster and a simple serial interface.
+To connect Reflowster to a computer, you will need a standard micro USB cable similar to the ones used by many modern smart phones.
+Note that this is distinct from a mini USB cable that is also widely used for connecting to Arduino boards.

 <span class="note">Note: If you have set up the Arduino IDE for use with Reflowster, you can simply use the "Serial Monitor" feature under the tools menu.</span>